espritoxyz/tsa/docs/modes/custom-checkers/single-contract-state-checker.md

     int op = body_copy~load_uint(32);
     tsa_assert_not(op == op::reduce_balance);

-    int initial_balance = tsa_call_1_0(1, -42);
+    ;; Retrieve the initial balance – call the method `load_balance` with id -42 in the contract with its id 1 (id 0 is used for the checker) int initial_balance = tsa_call_1_0(1, -42);

     ;; send a message with not reduce_balance operation